centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ### **Shipment**
 _B2B/B2C_
 A Shipment is generated from a sales order.
 One order can have multiple shipments, which will be used by a warehouse to print packing lists and print delivery notes.
 When a shipment is completed there is an option to save tracking number so that the information can be sent to the consumer.
-Shipment is also the entity from where you can create and Invoice.
+Shipment is also an entity from where you can create an Invoice.

 ### **Shipping cost**
 _B2B/B2C_